chuckremes/smooth-sort/README.md

              http://www.keithschwarz.com/smoothsort/

 This implementation is designed to work on a 64-bit machine.
-Also, I've used the tricky O(1) optimization to use a constant amount of space given the fact that the machine is 32 bits.
+Also, I've used the tricky O(1) optimization to use a constant amount of space.
+See Keith's write-up for more information.

 Benchmarks